 The annual consecration service is set up to ordain and promote church leadership.
-Clergy attire is the standard; black suites, black buttoned shirts, and white clergy collars.
-I have been invited to this church for many years; leading Passover Seders, and providing Hebraic rooted teachings.
+Clergy attire is the standard; black suits, black buttoned shirts, and white clergy collars.
+I have been invited to this church for many years; leading Passover Seders and providing Hebraic rooted teachings.

-We opened the service with worship, and then moved into a time of teaching on sanctification.
-The core of the message was based on second Chronicles.
-Four simple actions that should represent the life of every Christian set apart onto the Lord, “If My people who are called by My name will humble themselves, pray, seek My face, and turn from their wicked ways” (2 Chronicles 7:14, NKJV).[i]
+We opened the service with worship and then moved into a time of teaching on sanctification.
+The core of the message was based on Second Chronicles.
+Four simple actions that should represent the life of every Christian set apart unto the Lord, “If My people who are called by My name will humble themselves, pray, seek My face, and turn from their wicked ways” (2 Chronicles 7:14, NKJV).[i]

 After the service, the pastor and I spoke about the oil.
 We searched the table where the horn was sitting, but it was dry.
 We then realized the Lord had performed something both powerful and miraculous.
 The Lord took the oil as a symbolic offering.
 But what did it represent?

-While eating lunch in another room, one of the elders went back into the sanctuary and approached the alter.
-She knelt down and prayed.
-Then, immediately as she broke into tears, she felt the hand of God lift her up and cradle her in His arms, rocking her back and forth like a little child.
+While eating lunch in another room, one of the elders went back into the sanctuary and approached the altar.
+She knelt and prayed.
+Then, immediately as she broke into tears, she felt the hand of God lift her and cradle her in His arms, rocking her back and forth like a little child.

 Driving home that afternoon, the Lord spoke to me of what had transpired.
 He said, “These people have sought me with their whole heart.
 They have desired to know the deeper things hidden in their Hebraic roots, these which are of me.
 I have grafted them back into the root that supports them.
 It is from this root that the oil of the Holy Spirit flows.
 And it is from this oil that all the gifts of the spirit operate.”